Jason Spriggs: College career

 Spriggs ultimately accepted a scholarship from Indiana University and started all 12 games in his first year on the offensive line.
 He led the team with 80 knockdowns that year and allowed only two sacks in the 961 downs he played.
 As a whole, the offensive line did not allow a sack in five games.
-He was named an Honorable Mention to the All-Big Ten team by the coaches and media, and was named to the ESPN.com Big Ten All-Freshman team.
+He was named an Honorable Mention to the All-Big Ten Conference team by the coaches and media, and was named to the ESPN.com Big Ten All-Freshman team.

 Going into his second year, Spriggs again started all 12 games at the left tackle position.
 He was named the Indiana Player of the week for his efforts in a game against Purdue.
 Following the year, he was again named an All-Big Ten Honorable Mention by the coaches and media.

 Spriggs' junior year proved to be one of his best statistically.
 He played in eleven games and started ten of them at left tackle.
 He allowed two sacks in 689 snaps and allowed Tevin Coleman to set a school record with 2,000 rushing yards in a season.
 He was named a conference honorable mention by the media.

 In his final year as a Hoosier, Spriggs was named a team captain and allowed only two sacks in 475 pass attempts, starting at left tackle.
 He had a team-leading 79 knockdowns.
 His team became the first since 1995 to lead the league in total passing and scoring offense.
 His efforts had him named as a first-team All-American by the Football Writers Association of America.

 Professional career

+Pre-draft

 Spriggs was predicted to be a second round pick in the NFL Draft by Lance Zierlein.
-He commented that he had a good frame for the position, quick movement, shows good combination as a zone blocker, and is active with his hands.
-However, he was also concerned about his strength, but overall, he believed that he had a good chance to be a starting left tackle on the professional level.
+He commented that he had a good frame for the position, exhibited quick movement, showed good combination as a zone blocker, and was active with his hands.
+He was concerned about his strength, but overall he believed that he had a good chance to be a starting left tackle at the professional level.

 Green Bay Packers

-Spriggs was drafted by the Green Bay Packers in the second round (48th overall) of the 2016 NFL Draft.
+Spriggs was selected by the Green Bay Packers in the second round (48th overall) of the 2016 NFL draft.
 On May 9, 2016, the Packers signed Spriggs to a four-year contract reported to be worth a total of $5.00 million, which includes a $1.83 million signing bonus.

 On September 21, 2017, Spriggs was placed on injured reserve with a hamstring injury.
 He was activated off injured reserve to the active roster on November 18, 2017.
 He started five games at right tackle before being placed back on injured reserve on December 26, 2017, with a knee injury.

 In 2018, Spriggs played in 13 games, starting two at right tackle in place of an injured Bryan Bulaga.

 On August 6, 2019, Spriggs was waived/injured by the Packers.
 After clearing waivers, he was placed on injured reserve a day later.